AArafatt/Multilingual-RAG-System/README.md

 The `assets/` directory contains example questions and response outputs to help you understand the system's capabilities and expected results.
 These include:

 - `FastApi.JPG`: Example of the FastAPI interface in use
-- `Question_answer.JPG`: Sample question and answer output
+- `Question_answer.JPG`: Sample Bangla question and answer output
-- `Question_answer2.JPG`: Another example of question and answer output
+- `Question_answer2.JPG`: Another example of Bangla question and answer output

 You can refer to these images for a visual demonstration of the system's input and output.